naorlivne/parse_it/README.md

 * ini - - INI formatted files, any file ending with a .ini extension in the configuration folder is assumed to be this
 * configuration default value - every configuration value can also optionally be set with a default value
 * global default value - - the parser object also has a global default value which can be set

+if multiple files of the same type exists in the same folder parse_it will look in all of them before going to the next type,

 You can decide on using your own custom order of any subset of the following options: